ericchase/addon--maximize-all-windows/README.md

+# Unarchived
+It's been a while since I've worked on extensions.
+After seeing that this one is still used by a fair amount of people, I decided to unarchive the repo in case people want to post issues.
+I'm not looking for feature requests.
+Just issues that might eventually come due to browser updates and such.

 # Deprecated ~~New Version for Chrome~~
 Chrome and Firefox now seem to remember window position and size between sessions.
 This extension is no longer necessary.